What is rheumatic heart disease?

 - to keep your heart beating at a more normal rate and rhythm (for arrhythmia)

-- to prevent heart failure by reducing the amount of fluid in your body
+- to prevent heart failure by reducing the amount of fluid in the body

 - to prevent blood clots from forming in the heart